rapidsai/docs/overview/overview.md

 # Release Overview
 {: .no_toc}

-We strive to release an update to the RAPIDS data science framework about every 2 months.
+We strive to release an update to the RAPIDS data science framework every 2 months.
 Much can change between releases, so we like to consolidate the latest overview of our libraries, benchmarks, and updates in a release deck.
 Find the latest version below in both .pdf and .pptx format.
 {: .fs-6 .fw-300 }

 ## Latest Version